 Length property of the underlying original class.

-Note that while in this example the name of mapped and original member differ, it is also acceptable (and common) to map members with the same name, in order to expose the original member "as as" on the mapped type.
+Note that while in this example the name of mapped and original member differ, it is also acceptable (and common) to map members with the same name, in order to expose the original member on the mapped type, "as as".

 type MyString = public class mapped to String property Length: Integer; mapped to Length; end;

 Mapped types can provide Constructors that can be used to instantiate copies of the mapped type.
-Because instantiating a mapped type, ultimately, must end up with instantiating a opy of the original type, constructors in mapped types have soe additional capabilities.
+Because instantiating a mapped type, ultimately, must end up with instantiating a copy of the original type, constructors in mapped types have some additional capabilities.

-In addition to defering execution to other constructors using regular
+In addition to deferring execution to other constructors using regular

 constructor Expressions, constructors in mapped types are also allowed to instantiate a copy via any other means (say by calling class factory methods), and returning an instance by assigning to